WHAT IS IT?

 Eligibility:

-• Performance and Artistic Production experiences have specific eligibility criteria that differ depending on the course or program of study to which they are connected.
+- Performance and Artistic Production experiences have specific eligibility criteria that differ depending on the course, program of study, or co-curricular activity to which they are connected.

 Duration:

-• Performance and Artistic Production experiences may involve part-time or full-time hours and can last from a few hours to a number of days or weeks over the course of an academic term.
+- Curricular performance and artistic production opportunities may involve part-time or full-time hours and can last from a few hours to a number of days or weeks over the course of an academic term.
 The timelines vary and will be set within the course.

 Recognition and / or compensation:

-• Performance and Artistic Production experiences are unpaid opportunities, students receive academic credit as part of a course.
+- When part of a course or curriculum, performance and artistic production experiences are unpaid opportunities and students may receive academic credit as part of a course.

 Accessibility: